Trusted WordPress tutorials, when you need them most.

 Reset WordPress Password Using phpMyAdmin

-If you forgot your WordPress admin password and cannot recover it via a lost password email, then this method allows you to quickly reset your WordPress password.
+If you forgot your WordPress admin password and cannot recover it via a lost password email, then this method allows you to quickly reset it.

 First, launch phpMyAdmin and select your WordPress database.
 This will display your WordPress database tables where you need to click ‘Browse’ next to the wp_users table.